 Teach the general public to keep the playground area in pristine and hygienic conditions during and after the use of the equipment.

-The Zoo Lake Development Committee NPC is a non-profit company that is run totally by unpaid volunteers.
+The Zoo Lake Users Committee NPC is a non-profit company that is run totally by unpaid volunteers.
 All of its expenses are funded by donations from the community and all the money donated is used to achieve the objectives of the company.
 The company's accounts are audited every year by an independent audit company and the Board of Directors are volunteers from the community including business owners and professionals.